darshithk/CampusTrack/README.md

-# Local Watch - Vehicle Tracking Solution
+# Campus Track - Vehicle Tracking Solution

 > Developed as part of the EE542 Coursework at University of Southern California